ksmyth/UDM/readme.txt

 Contact and support
 --------------------
 Contact Endre Magyari for support.
-Upgrades, accessories are posted to http://www.isis.vanderilt.edu/Projects/mobies/default.html
+Updates are posted to http://repo.isis.vanderbilt.edu/downloads/

 -----------------